- 1 Amount of Transpiration:

 Due to transpiration 98 – 99% of absorbed water is lost.
 Only 0.2% is employed in photosynthesis.
 Rest is used for growth.

-Instrument for measuring atmospheric humidity as well as amount of water transpired.
+An instrument for measuring atmospheric humidity as well as an amount of water transpired.

 Percentage of various modes of Transpiration :

 (i) Stomatal Transpiration: 50 – 97% of the total.

 (ii) Cuticular/Epidermal Transpiration: Ordinarily

 3 – 10% but in herbaceous mesophytic plants, it may be up to 50%.

 (iv) Bark Transpiration: 0.5%

 Stomata remain open at R.H. above 70% and close below R.H. of 50%.

 Transpiration on Hills: